 As well as the invention of the Coffey still came to the fight for independence from the British, which caused a trade war.
 This shut down access to Ireland’s biggest Whiskey importer.

 Not long after this, prohibition and the Great Depression shut down trade on the other side of the country.
 Distilleries closed pretty swiftly during these events, and the art of single pot still Whiskey was almost lost forever.

 Very few distilleries remained open, with only three brands remaining, Bushmills, Jameson and Powers.

 That is until today.
 The Irish Whiskey industry is currently experiencing a boom, with the number of distilleries exploding across the country.

 The industry crawled along over the last century, with a distillery or brand popping up every now and then.
 But in the past decade interest in Irish Whiskey has soared and new brands are being founded all the time.

-Single pot still itself has seen a resurgence, with many brands turning to the old favourite, evoking nostalgia and reinvigorating old traditions.
+Single pot still itself has seen a resurgence, with many brands turning to the old favorite, evoking nostalgia and reinvigorating old traditions.

-The nose begins with rich oak wood, vanilla and a hint of malted barley.
+The nose begins with rich oak wood, vanilla, and a hint of malted barley.
 These develop on the palate where they are joined by coffee and dried fruit, with more vanilla and oak.
-The finish is long and soft, ending on oak wood and a slightly caramel note.
+The finish is long and soft, ending on oak wood and a slight caramel note.

 Not sure where to start?
-Flaviar can help you with the tasting box The Cunning Whiskey from Ireland with samples of selected single pot still Whiskeys.
+Flaviar can help you with the tasting box with samples of selected single pot still Whiskeys.